AI Glossary

 Regression

-Supervised learning task that predicts continuous numerical values like prices, temperatures, and measurements using linear and non-linear models
+Supervised learning task that predicts continuous numerical values like prices, temperatures, and measurements using linear and non-linear models.

 supervised learningmachine learningprediction+1

-Regularization
+Regularization (REG)

-Techniques used to prevent overfitting by adding constraints or penalties to machine learning models, improving generalization to unseen data
+Techniques used to prevent overfitting by adding constraints or penalties to machine learning models, improving generalization to unseen data.

 regularizationoverfittingmachine learning+2